Date of publication: May 2011

-From 1 July 2011, new eligibility criteria for Better Access requires providers to have completed 10 hours FPS CPD since 1 July 2009, and then annually, to remain eligible to provide FPS Medicare services.
+From 1 July 2011, eligibility criteria for Better Access require providers to have completed 10 hours FPS CPD since 1 July 2009, and then annually, to remain eligible to provide FPS Medicare services.

-The new eligibility requirements will be based on self report and providers must keep records of their FPS CPD for a period of two years.
+The eligibility requirements are based on self report and providers must keep records of their FPS CPD for a period of two years.

 From 1 July 2011 providers who have not completed the ten hours of FPS CPD will no longer be eligible to provide FPS Medicare services.

-A series of online one hour FPS CPD modules will be available from the Australian Psychological Society, the Australian Association of Social Workers and Occupational Therapy Australia websites from 18 May 2011 to assist providers complete their FPS CPD requirements.
-Access to these modules will be free up to 30 June 2011 for regional, rural and remote providers and then available on a cost recovery basis.
-From 18 May 2011 modules will be available on a cost recovery basis for all other providers.
+A series of online one hour FPS CPD modules were available from the Australian Psychological Society, the Australian Association of Social Workers and Occupational Therapy Australia websites from 18 May 2011 to assist providers complete their FPS CPD requirements.
+Access to these modules was free up to 30 June 2011 for regional, rural and remote providers and then available on a cost recovery basis.
+From 18 May 2011 modules were available on a cost recovery basis for all other providers.
 Top of page

 Background to the budget measure